sbg/icr-workshop/README.md

-# Visualizing MAF file from the TGCA data
+# Visualizing MAF file from the TCGA data

 ## Objectives: